 Paper Butterfly Dress

 Each year a local charity, Madison Reading Project, has a fashion show to raise money for books for underprivileged children.
+My dress would be made of something that you wouldn’t find in department stores or even clothing boutiques!
 I decided to make a paper dress for the challenge, meet new people and step out of my comfort zone a bit.
 It was a lot of work, but a fun project!

 The first fitting went surprisingly well!
 It was finally time to decorate the dress with the butterflies!